Dental Hygiene Bachelor's Admissions Process

 - TOEFL score (Test of English as a Foreign Language) – Required only of international applicants from countries where English is not the native language; minimum score of 68 (Internet), 220 (computer), or 560 (paper) is required.

-- November 1 - December 31 - Application period in year prior to desired admission.
+- October 29 - December 31 - Application period in the year prior to the desired admission.

-- December 31 - Deadline for submitting application
+- December 31 - Deadline for submitting the application

 - January 15 – Deadline for submitting all transcripts from all schools attended